Code-Institute-Submissions/code-institute-course/README.md

 For the second user story I originally wanted to add an interactive calendar with each activity added on it's specific date.
 During the development of this project I realized that I couldn't get a HTML calendar to work as I wanted it without some javascripts.
 After alot of trial and error, I decided to forgo the calendar at this point(I will figure it out eventually), and instead create a static list of events for the next two week period.

 In terms of testing the site, since it is a small static site there wasn't much testing required.
 It mainly focused on checking all links, site navigation and responsivness across platforms.
 All tests were done manually and passed without issues.

+Images for this project have been sourced from https://pixabay.com